akhilsn/RASA-chatbot/Rasa-Assignment-master/README.md

 ### Important Notes

-- Assume that Foodie works only in Tier-1 and Tier-2 cities
+- The bot would only work for Tier-1 and Tier-2 cities in India (I have extracted Tier1 and Tier2 cities in India from wikipedia), since for smaller cities, there is not enough restaurant database with us.
-- The bot should be able to identify common synonyms of city names, such as Bangalore/Bengaluru, Mumbai/Bombay etc.
+- Our chatbot should provide results for tier-1 and tier-2 cities only, while for tier-3 cities, it should reply back with something like _"We do not operate in that area yet"_.
-- Your chatbot should provide results for tier-1 and tier-2 cities only, while for tier-3 cities, it should reply back with something like _"We do not operate in that area yet"_.
+- Our bot would be able to identify common synonyms of city names, such as Bangalore/Bengaluru, Mumbai/Bombay etc.
-- While showing the results to the user, the bot should display the top 5 restaurants in a sorted order (descending) of the average Zomato user rating (on a scale of 1-5, 5 being the highest).
-The format should be: {restaurant_name} in {restaurant_address} has been rated {rating}.
+- While showing the results to the user, the bot would display the top 5 restaurants in a sorted order (descending) of the average Zomato user rating (on a scale of 1-5, 5 being the highest).
+The format would be: {restaurant_name} in {restaurant_address} has been rated {rating}.

 ### Versions